 Under Santilli’s leadership, TIA has reinvigorated a culture known for high employee engagement, fiscal responsibility, and award-winning safety initiatives.
 Since 2011, TIA significantly improved its financial position, eliminated all debt, and enhanced and expanded its services.

-Jim is the Chairman of the Michigan Governor’s Traffic Safety Advisory Commissions’ Distracted Driving Action Team, and is a member of the Michigan Association of Chiefs of Police Traffic Safety Committee, Oakland County Transportation Committee, and as a co-founder, a representative on the Ferris State University and Oakland University Traffic Safety Team’s.
-He also serves as the President of the Intelligent Transportation Society (ITS) of Michigan’s Board of Directors, and is a member and/or a supporter of the Institute of Transportation Engineers – Michigan Chapter, Michigan Association of Chiefs of Police, Southeast Michigan Association of Chiefs of Police, Michigan Sheriff’s Association, and Oakland County Association of Chiefs of Police.
-As a supporter of air transportation, Jim previously served as an Ambassador at Detroit Metropolitan Wayne County Airport, and was a candidate for State Representative in the Michigan Legislature.
+Santilli is currently the Chairman of the Michigan Governor’s Traffic Safety Advisory Commissions’ Distracted Driving Action Team and President of the Intelligent Transportation Society of Michigan’s Board of Directors.
+He also serves on the Michigan Association of Chiefs of Police Traffic Safety Committee, Oakland County Transportation Committee, and as a co-founder, the M-59, Ferris State University, and Oakland University Traffic Safety Team’s.
+During 2016, Santilli was appointed by Oakland County Executive L. Brooks Patterson to serve on the Oakland County Connected Vehicle Task Force.
+He previously served as an Ambassador at Detroit Metro Airport from 2014 to 2015, and was a 2010 candidate for State Representative in the Michigan Legislature.